YOUengine (YOUC) Market Capitalization Achieves $6.85 Million

-YOUengine (YOUC) traded flat against the dollar during the 24 hour period ending at 10:00 AM Eastern on March 16th.
-One YOUengine coin can currently be purchased for approximately $0.0045 or 0.00000027 BTC on popular cryptocurrency exchanges.
-YOUengine has a total market cap of $6.85 million and approximately $4,682.00 worth of YOUengine was traded on exchanges in the last day.
-During the last seven days, YOUengine has traded flat against the dollar.
+YOUengine (YOUC) traded flat against the US dollar during the one day period ending at 0:00 AM Eastern on March 19th.
+Over the last seven days, YOUengine has traded flat against the US dollar.
+YOUengine has a market cap of $6.85 million and $4,682.00 worth of YOUengine was traded on exchanges in the last day.
+One YOUengine coin can now be purchased for $0.0045 or 0.00000027 BTC on major exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.